NishidhJain/Voice-Assistant-Repo/README.md

 I have made a voice assistant using python.
-It has following functionality: play music open google and search.. wikipedia .... open youtube send mail what is the time?
+It has following functionality: play music, open google and search.., wikipedia ...., open youtube, send mail, what is the time?